tedneward/ProfBlog/content/blog/2023/embracing-old-tech.md

 Look at Python2 vs Python3, for example.
 Python3 has cleaned up several significant contradictions in the language that Python2 was stuck with, and frankly, despite all the hullablloo around it, it was a necessary shift.
 (And yes, there's been a fair amount of words written on that transition.)

 But in the long run, Python3's language model is much easier to understand for those changes, and overall it hasn't hurt Python3's adoption or use, *because nobody stopped using Python2*.
 (In fact, you can argue Python has the opposite problem.)
+It's clear that people can, and have, continued to work with the old version of Python and been quite successful--in fact, it's not unreasonable to suggest that this has been true for any v.N-vs-v.N+1 debate, at least the ones that I'm aware of.
+(Yes, Virginia, there are new WinForms apps being built even today!)

-Why should Cory keep recommending and using Nest 12?
+So why should Cory keep recommending and using Nest 12?

 ### The New Version Isn't Guaranteed to Work
 Any time a tech is making a backwards-incompatible change, there's a strong chance (guarantee, really) that the new version is going to have bugs.
 Subtle bugs.
 Nasty bugs.
 Bugs that will only be found as hundreds/thousands/millions of users will find.
 There's a reason why my dad, the pilot, said "You never want to fly the model A of any airplane" and in our industry we said "Never use any Microsoft product until version 3".